guardtime/ksi-hlf/README.md

 # Commit the chaincode to the channel.
   peer lifecycle chaincode commit <orderer info> <peer info>... <channel info> --name ksi-hlf-contract -v 1 --sequence 1 --waitForEvent
 ```

 # How to test.

 The simplest way to start testing `KsiHlf` is to set up HLF test network.
 See [HLF Getting Started](https://hyperledger-fabric.readthedocs.io/en/release-2.1/getting_started.html) to fulfill the prerequisites, install the sample binaries and run the test network.
-Follow examples and install `ksi-hlf-contract` using guidelines from example and from above.
+Follow the examples and install `ksi-hlf-contract` using guidelines from the example and from above.
 HLF example applications require a wallet (ID for the user) and connection profile to connect to the channel and invoke the chaincode.
 Extract the wallet and connection profile for using with `KsiHlf` and `KsiHlfTool`.
 Both tools use a common yaml configuration file.

+You also need access to KSI service.
+See [KSI Developer Program](https://guardtime.com/blockchain-developers) to get started.

 An example configuration file is:

 ```
 - !!org.guardtime.ksi.hlf.util.Conf